Step 1: Watch the Antarctica Trip Video Below (press play in the lower left corner)

 Step 2: Ready For The Adventure Of A Lifetime?
-Limited Spots Remaining…
+Only 90 Spots Left for 2024!

-Now that you’ve watched the video and are excited to ski/snowboard, trek and kayak in Antarctica with the ONLY commercially permitted operation on the planet allowed to do those activities, If you feel you’re ready to join our next voyage and experience Antarctica while you still can, click the button above to reserve your spot and schedule a call with the man himself.
+Now that you’ve watched the video and are excited to ski/snowboard, trek and kayak in Antarctica with the ONLY commercially permitted operation on the planet allowed to do those activities, If you feel you’re ready to join our next voyage and experience Antarctica while you still can, click the button above to schedule a call with Doug, the Founder of Ice Axe Expeditions.
 Use the menu below to learn more about the trip specifics.
-Remember space is limited to the first 106 reservations.
+Remember space is limited.

 Experience true modern exploration as you travel to a land covered by glaciers, never conquered by man.
 Travel through alleys of icebergs and study the blue mystery of such extraordinary formations of nature.
 Explore harbors and bays while surrounded by clouds of seabirds and become enveloped in the raw magnificence.
 Witness the profound beauty and isolation of a land covered by ice.
 Listen to glaciers calve and observe with wonder minke whales, black-browed albatross, snow petrels, penguins and seals.